HEY FRIENDS! I’VE CREATED A FACEBOOK COMMUNITY FOR PEOPLE WHO LOVE VEGETARIAN COOKING WITH SEASONAL PRODUCE. JOIN US HERE!

 Hey, friends!
 This vegan cauliflower curry post was originally published in October 2015, but I updated some things and thought you’d like to see it again.
 Enjoy!

 Well…… this is a really special recipe today.
-My BFF Meghan shared it with me years ago when we were roommates, and it’s been one my favorite go-to recipes ever since.
+My BFF Meghan shared this vegan cauliflower curry with me years ago when we were roommates, and it’s been one my favorite go-to recipes ever since.
 She’s been the inspiration behind several recipes I’ve created, including the toasted coconut curry chocolate fudge.

 We were like the odd couple when it came to food.
 I liked cheesy, buttery, totally bland everything.
 She liked garlic, pickly briny foods.
 Flavor bomb everything.
 One thing we shared……. we both loved vegetarian foods.
-Although neither of us are vegetarian, we often times prefer meatless dishes.
+Especially Indian food.

 I like to think that we opened each other up to new things, sharing the foods we loved in a teeny tiny kitchen.
 She taught me to like onions and olives, and I taught her to like beer and cheese.
 Ah sigh……. those were the days.